balderdashy/sails-docs/concepts/Testing/Testing.md

 # Testing your code

-This section of the documentation runs through how you might about testing your Sails application.
+This section of the documentation runs through how you might go about testing your Sails application.
 There are countless test frameworks and assertion libraries for Sails and Node.js; pick one that fits your needs.

 > There is no official strategy for testing in the Sails framework, and this page is a collaborative, community-driven guide that has not been thoroughly vetted by Sails core team members.
 If you run across something that seems confusing or incorrect, feel free to submit a pull request.